Urban Knights II

-Urban Knights II is an album by the Urban Knights which was issued in 1997 on GRP Records.
-The album reached No. 5 on the Billboard Top Contemporary Jazz Albums Chart.
+Urban Knights II is the second studio album by the jazz group Urban Knights released in 1997 on GRP Records.
+The album reached No. 7 on the US Billboard Top Jazz Albums chart and No. 24 on the UK Top Jazz Albums chart.

 Critical reception

 Jazz Times stated "With moods playful to passionate and players in a relaxed goodtime frame of mind, it’s a perfect party disc."

 Don Adderton of the Sun Herald wrote "When you surround a master artist with a strong supporting cast, usually great things happen.
 On this second outing, Ramsey Lewis scores big on Urban Knights II (GRP)."
 Adderton added "Still the master craftsman, Lewis leads this all-star aggregation rampaging into funk, jazz, rhythm-and-blues and Latin-flavored ballads."
 Don Heckman of the Los Angeles Times found that "The music that results can perhaps best be described as rhythm & jazz--bits and pieces of improvising from Lewis and the horn players juxtaposed against insistent, funk-driven rhythms.
 South African Butler, especially on the tracks in which he sings (“South African Jam” and “Brazilian Rain,” especially), brings a seductive world-music ambience to the proceedings."

 Jonathan Widran of Allmusic called the album a "Maurice White-produced exercise in easy funk and potent, machine generated urban grooves."